9thcirclegames/wisdom-of-cthulhu/woc.rules.en.md

 * __4 players__ -> 1, 2, 3, 4.

 ## Cards
-### Paths to Knowlege
+### Research
 Double-faced cards.
-The front is a _Path to Knowledge_ (P2K); The back represents an _Obsession_ (OB).
+The front is a _Research_ (P2K); The back represents an _Obsession_ (OB).
 Six for each player.
-On the _Path_ side, there is a combination of two seeds, with symbols pairing to Knowledge Cards and according to this schema:
+On the _Research_ side, there is a combination of two seeds, with symbols pairing to Knowledge Cards and according to this schema:

 __Legend:__ Forbidden Wisdom (FW); Alien Science (AS); Dark Master (DM)